Skip to main content

 Key responsibilities include providing direction and guidance to personnel, setting strategic priorities, developing and implementing policies, and motivating staff to perform at their best.
 The command staff also ensures the agency operates fairly and ethically, upholding its values and ensuring compliance with laws and regulations.

-In summary, the command staff assists the Chief of Police in ensuring the agency operates effectively, ethically, and in alignment with its mission while maintaining the highest standards of professionalism and integrity.
+In summary, the command staff serves a vital purpose for the agency and assist the Chief of Police in ensuring the agency operates effectively, ethically, and in alignment with its mission while maintaining the highest standards of professionalism and integrity.

 Join the Lamar CISD Police Department: Serve, Protect, and Inspire!